Homology of spaces of curves on blowups

 A \emph{$P$-space}, consists of a continuous map $Z \to P$ together with continuous map of spaces over $P$ where $\pi_2: \cR_P \to P$ denotes the map $(p \leq q) \mapsto q$ and $ \cR \times_{\pi_2} Z$ is considered as a space over $P$ via $\pi_1$.
 We write $Z_p$ for the fiber of $Z$ over $p \in P$.

 Given a $P$-space, we may form the bar construction:

-\begin{defn} Let $P$ be a topological poset such that $\Delta_P \subseteq \cR_P$ is open.
+\begin{defn} Let $P$ be a topological poset such that the diagonal $\Delta_P$ is open in $\cR_P$.
 Let $Z$ be a $P$-space.
-The (semi-simplicial) \emph{bar construction} is The boundary maps are given by forgetting elements in the chain, and applying the action map $a$ when $p_t$ is forgotten.
+The (semi-simplicial) \emph{bar construction} is Then $\rB_\bullet(Z, P)$ is a semi-simplicial space with boundary maps given by forgetting elements in the chain and applying the action map $a$ when $p_t$ is forgotten.
 We write $|\rB(Z,P)|$ for the geometric realization. \end{defn}

 We use topological posets to define a continuous stratifications of a topological space.
 Let $X$ be a topological space, and $P$ be a topological poset.

 \begin{defn} A \emph{continuous stratification of $X$ by $P$} is a closed subspace $Z \subseteq P \times X$ satisfying $Z_p \supseteq Z_q$ if $p \leq q$. \end{defn}